ABOUT SCREEN CANBERRA

 With a background in Project Management, Shirelle has worked in creative businesses in an administrative capacity for over 20 years.
 Whether working in a graphic design studio, advertising agency, interior design company, animation studio or film production company, Shirelle enjoys bringing her planning and organisational skills to the business to ensure projects are run on time and within budget.

 At Screen Canberra, Shirelle looks after our operational finances, and in conjunction with our Accountants, manages the grants and investments of our various funds and initiatives.
-She also works closely with the Senior Manager as Governance Assistant for the organisation.
+She also works closely with the Board as Governance Manager for the organisation.

 SCREEN CANBERRA BOARD